bbauska/meta-react-basics/README.md

 export default Footer;
 ```

-Now that you have completed all the components for the app, here are a
+<p>Now that you have completed all the components for the app, here are a
-few more interesting things about the syntax.
+few more interesting things about the syntax.</p>

-These are:
+<p>These are:</p>

 <ul>
   <li>The use of the <b>className</b> attribute in JSX,<br></li>